Generic selectors

 Power grid in Colombia

 It is important to note that in some more rural and isolated areas, there may be variations in the quality and stability of the electricity supply.
-It is therefore advisable to find out about the specific situation in the region you are planning to visit beforehand.
+So it’s a good idea to find out about the specific situation in the region you’re planning to visit, so you can prepare yourself beforehand.

-The electricity network in Colombia operates on alternating current and uses a standard voltage of 110-120 volts with a frequency of 60 Hz, compared with 230 volts and 50 Hz in Europe.
-The most commonly used electrical sockets are type A and B, which have two flat pins.
+The electrical grid in Colombia operates on alternating current, with a standard voltage of 110-120 volts and a frequency of 60 Hz, compared with 230 volts and 50 Hz in Europe.
+The most commonly used electrical outlets are type A and B, which have two flat pins.

-It is important to note that some hotels or more modern accommodation may also offer type C sockets (with two round pins) or type F sockets (with two round pins and an earth connection), as in Europe.
-But this is very rare.
+It’s important to note that some more modern hotels or accommodations may also offer type C (two-round pin) or type F (two-round pin with a grounded plug) sockets, as in Europe.
+But this is still very rare.

 Just check that your different devices are compatible.

-In Colombia’s major cities, particularly Bogotá, Medellín and Cali, the power supply is stable and reliable, comparable to that in developed countries.
-Hotels, restaurants and shopping centres generally offer broadband connectivity to recharge your devices and stay connected.
+In Colombia’s major cities, notably Bogotá, Medellín and Cali, the power supply is stable and reliable, comparable to that in developed countries.
+Hotels, restaurants and shopping malls generally offer broadband connectivity to recharge your devices and stay connected.

 However, in more rural or isolated areas, the situation can vary.
-The electricity supply may be less stable, with occasional power cuts.
-If you are staying in the Amazon, the ecolodges only have electricity for a few hours each day.
+The power supply may be less stable, with occasional power cuts.
+If you’re staying in the Amazon, the ecolodges only have electricity for a few hours each day.

 If you need medication or medical equipment that depends on electricity, be sure to check the specific health requirements before travelling to Colombia.